OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/02-checklist/05-checklist.markdown

 - [ ]   Properly free allocated memory upon the completion of functions and at all exit points

-- [ ]   Overwrite allocated memory containing sensitive information at all exit points from the function
+- [ ]   Overwrite any sensitive information stored in allocated memory at all exit points from the function

 ## General Coding Practices {#general-coding-practices .list-paragraph}